PRO-2684/doc_for/README.md

 }
 ```

-Finally, use the `doc_for!` macro to get the documentation comment.
+Then, use the `doc_for!` macro to get the documentation comment.
 If the field does not have a documentation comment, `doc_for!` will return `None`:

 ```rust
 # use doc_for::{DocFor, doc_for};